 Dear Dad, I was thinking about “Macbeth” again this week, and the cat i’ the adage.
 Whenever I read that, I think of talking to you.

 Dear Dad, I got some new cartridges for those pens you gave me when I first went back to school.
 Thanks for thinking of me, and for knowing how useful it is to have brightly colored pens so classmates don’t walk off with them.

 Dear Dad, it might be about time for me to have a BLT.
 I never have one without thinking of that midnight with you.
 I wish I could take you to the neighborhood restaurant where I sometimes get them.
 You’d hate the noise and love the fries, and you would have been as vexed as I was that they called themselves Hot Suppa but weren’t open for supper, and as weirdly relieved as I was when they fiiiiinally started serving during supper hours.

-Dear Dad, I’ve been in pain for a few weeks now — nothing serious, but damned unpleasant.
+Dear Dad, I’ve been in pain for a few weeks now — nothing serious, but unpleasant and even scary sometimes.
 The Fella has been unsurprisingly amazing and thoughtful during all that time.
 I wish you’d met him.
 You’d love and trust him with all your heart, just like I do.
 I think you’d love him for himself, not just because he loves and cares for your daughter so sweetly and unfailingly.

 Dear Dad, I’ve spent a lot of years unwinding my complicated feelings about my childhood and the ways my parents coped with (or didn’t cope with) your own grief and heartache before I was born, and how that affected my own adult relationships and my own childless state, and I know that I might never come to the end of that skein.